Quozul/quozul.dev/src/posts/2025-05-14_what-are-minecraft-limbo-servers.md

 - **Experimental / DIY**
   If you're building a highly customized network, consider creating your own Limbo environment with a full [PaperMC server](https://papermc.io/) or [Minestom](https://github.com/Minestom/Minestom), a low-level, modern server engine.
 [OverflowLimbo](https://github.com/CodeTheDev/OverflowLimbo) is a good example of this in action.

 While many of these projects are stable, open-source projects can become inactive if their maintainers lose interest or time.
-Be mindful when choosing a solution—active development helps ensure future compatibility with new Minecraft versions.
+Be mindful when choosing a solution, active development helps ensure future compatibility with new Minecraft versions.

+## Limbo Servers Alone are not Enough

+A Limbo server by itself is just a lightweight Minecraft server, it cannot automatically redirect players.
+The real functionality comes from the **proxy layer** (BungeeCord or Velocity) which manages player routing.
+Most of these features require additional plugins on the proxy to handle AFK detection, fallback routing, and other advanced functionality.